makersacademy/bowling-challenge/README.md

 ## Positives
 * Full test driven design with comprehensive feature testing
-* Wrote concise, DRY tests with the use of before hooks and helper methods
 * Kept a potentialy logically complex challenge clean and maintainable
+* Used es6 arrow functions to keep code clean with the use of lexical 'this' and implicit return

 ## If I had more time
 * Build a front end using Jquery, Jquery Ui and Boostrap 4